sunfishcode/wasm-reference-manual/WebAssembly.md

  - Extended and extendable precision formats aren't supported.
 All computations must be strictly and correctly rounded after each instruction.

+> The exception and rounding behavior specified here are the default behavior on most contemporary software environments.

+> All computations are correctly rounded, subnormal values are fully supported, and negative zero, NaNs, and infinities are all produced as result values to indicate overflow, invalid, and divide-by-zero exceptional conditions, and interpreted appropriately when they appear as operands.
+Compiler optimizations that introduce changes to the effective precision, rounding, or range of any computation are not permitted.
+Implementations are not permitted to contract or fuse operations to elide intermediate rouding steps.
+All numeric results are deterministic, as are the rules for how NaNs are handled as operands and for when NaNs are to be generated as results.
+The only floating-point nondeterminism is in the specific bit-patterns of NaN result values.

+> In IEEE 754-1985, ["subnormal numbers"] are called "denormal numbers";
+WebAssembly follows IEEE 754-2008, which calls them "subnormal numbers".

 When the result of any instruction in this family (which excludes `neg`, `abs`, `copysign`, `load`, `store`, and `const`) is a NaN, the sign bit and the significand field (which doesn't include the implicit leading digit of the